Migrant mother requested aid three times the day her 8-year-old daughter died in U.S. border custody

 "They killed my daughter, because she was nearly a day and a half without being able to breathe," the mother said, according to AP.
 "She cried and begged for her life and they ignored her.
 They didn't do anything for her."

-In addition to Reyes Alvarez and her family's week-long detention appearing to violate CBP's detention policy, it is also unclear whether the processing of the family complies with a 2022 legal agreement that CBP forged with lawyers representing migrant children in a landmark court settlement known as the Flores Agreement, which provides basic rights to minors in U.S. immigration custody.
+In addition to Reyes Alvarez and her family's week-long detention appearing to violate CBP's detention policy, it is also unclear whether the processing of the family complies with a 2022 legal agreement the government forged with lawyers representing migrant children in a landmark court settlement known as the Flores Agreement, which provides basic rights to minors in U.S. immigration custody.

 The 2022 agreement requires Border Patrol agents in El Paso and south Texas to conduct "enhanced medical monitoring" of migrant children if they are held beyond 72 hours.
 This includes constant medical checks, at least every 4 hours.